 Apparently, other women feel this way too.
 At least that’s what the Royal Society of Chemistry be preachin’.

-, the main reason women leave academia is that the “rewards” do not outweigh the “suckiness.”
+According to this study, the main reason women leave academia is that the “rewards” do not outweigh the “suckiness.”
 There are more specific findings, and since I’m sure everyone wants my opinion on this, I’m going to address each one.
 These opinions only apply to the world of academia within chemistry; I can’t speak to any other field.

 Out of the 81 chemists who participated in this study (I don’t know how many were male and female) a larger number of females had: